andmalt/BoolBnB/README.md

 </p>

 ## About
-Boolbnb is my final project modification of [boolean.careers](https://boolean.careers/), using a frontend exclusively with react typescript and a backend with [Laravel 8](https://laravel.com/).
+Boolbnb is my final project modification of [boolean.careers](https://boolean.careers/), using a frontend exclusively with TypeScript React and a backend with [Laravel 8](https://laravel.com/).

 ## Getting started